 What is psychology?

 Psychology is understanding how and why people think, feel, behave and react the way they do.
-A psychologist puts that knowledge to use by helping children who may be struggling with social, emotional, mental health or behavioural difficulties, which can impact their learning, relationships and emotional well-being at home and at school.
+Psychology for children can help with social, emotional, mental health or behavioural difficulties, which can impact their learning, relationships and emotional well-being at home and at school.

 Being a parent is the most important job in the world.
 We want to be there to support and nurture our children, especially when they’re experiencing challenges.
 For those times when it gets overwhelming and your usual strategies don’t work, our psychologists can help you and your child with support and practical strategies.